Geeta Novotny: 2007 to 2008

 Novotny performed as a soloist as the character of Magdalene in Splendor of Wagner with the Bakersfield Symphony Orchestra, the Roswell Symphony Orchestra, and the Santa Maria Philharmonic.
 She also performed the title role in the Handel opera Flavio with Pocket Opera in San Francisco.

 That same year, Novotny performed the title role in Carmen with the Bakersfield Symphony Orchestra, the Roswell Symphony Orchestra, and the Santa Maria Philharmonic.

 In 2008, Novotny reprised her Carmen with Christopher Campbell as Don José, for concerts with the Trinity Lutheran Manhattan Beach Concert Series and the RHUMC Concert Series in Southern California.
 Also that year, Novotny performed as a soloist for the annual Holiday Concert at the Hearst Castle under the auspices of the Pacific Repertory Opera.

-That same year, Novotny produced and sang the theme song, for the soundtrack for the penultimate edit of the documentary film Nancy Kwan – To Whom It May Concern: Ka Shen's Journey.
+That same year, she also produced and sang the theme song, for the soundtrack for the penultimate edit of the documentary film Nancy Kwan – To Whom It May Concern: Ka Shen's Journey.

 2009 to 2010

 Novotny performed as the alto soloist in Beethoven's Symphony No. 9 and as a soloist in a concert of music Music from the French Revolution both with the Bakersfield Symphony Orchestra.
 Also in that season, Novotny portrayed Carmen with the Intimate Opera.

 2010 to present

-Thus far in 2011, Novotny has performed concerts at venues such as The Music in the Mansion Recital Series at the historical Beverly Hills Greystone Mansion and The Previews Concerts Series in Manhattan Beach, California, and at California State University, Bakersfield.
+In 2011, Novotny performed concerts at venues such as The Music in the Mansion Recital Series at the historical Beverly Hills Greystone Mansion and The Previews Concerts Series in Manhattan Beach, California, and at California State University, Bakersfield.

 Novotny performed as a soloist in Mendelssohn's A Midsummer Night's Dream with the Bakersfield Symphony Orchestra and the Bakersfield Masterworks Chorale.

 Upcoming in 2011, Novotny will also be headlining at a concert at the Musical Instrument Museum (MIM) in Phoenix, Arizona.